-Princess Charlotte Will Go By A Specific Name At School & It's Super Simple
+Princess Charlotte Will Go By A *Very* Simple Name At School

 When Princess Charlotte heads back to school this week, just like every other kid her age, she won't necessarily get the royal treatment.
 In spite of her being a member of the United Kingdom's royal family, Princess Charlotte will be just another student.
 It's not surprising that Princess Charlotte will go by a specific name at school that doesn't have to do with her official royal title.